10779692/GRAPQL-API-NODE-SERVER/README.md

 ![Image of playground-layout](https://github.com/10779692/GRAPQL-API-NODE-SERVER/blob/master/playground-layout.png?raw=true)

-7. To run a posts query, use the following schema:
+7. To run a posts query, use the following query:

     `query {
   posts(searchString: "insert title here or leave blank to retrieve all posts") {